BEagle1984/silverback/docs/index.md

 Provides in-memory mocks for **Kafka** and **MQTT**, along with powerful helpers for efficient unit testing.

 ✨ **And much more!**\
-Silverback is highly extensible, making it the go-to messaging framework for .NET developers.
+Silverback is highly extensible, making it the go-to messaging framework for .NET developers who want to harness Kafka’s full potential while maintaining flexibility for other brokers.

 ## Getting Started